Where Julie Stands on

 WHY THIS IS PERSONAL

 “I’ve lived in this district for nearly 25 years.
-Water security isn’t an abstract policy issue for me — it’s about the future of the community where I raised my family and plan to grow old.
+Water security isn’t an abstract policy issue for me.
+It’s about the future of the community where I raised my family and plan to grow old.
 Arizona’s water challenges are serious.
 They’re also solvable, if we have the political will and the practical knowledge to act.”

 Keep out-of-state corporations out of Arizona’s aquifers